-2.2.5.7.3 Inspection or Testing Expense: Expense for such inspection or testing shall be borne by the fabric manufacturer or supplier.

-2.2.5.7.4.1 Submission of Samples: All manufacturers of polyethylene must submit samples to a private testing laboratory selected by the JCIBPC for certification that materials meet all prescribed specifications.

-2.2.5.7.4.2 Approved List: Upon receipt of testing results, the JCIBPC will publicize throughout the cotton industry a list of approved manufacturers and their trademarks.

-2.2.5.7.4.3 Responsibility for Components and Materials: The fabric manufacturers shall be responsible for insuring that fabrics are manufactured, examined and tested in accordance with approved specifications and standards.
-The bag manufacturers shall be responsible for insuring that specifications for seams, cutting and sizes are met.

-2.2.5.7.4.4 Certification of Fabric Furnished: Fabric manufacturers shall certify to customers that the fabric furnished has been manufactured in a NAFTA country from yarn and resins produced in a NAFTA country for use as cotton bale covers, and meets the material specifications herein, and that the manufacturer is on the JCIBPC's approved list.
+- 2.2.5.7.2 Right to Perform Inspection or Testing: Reasonable inspection or tests deemed necessary may be performed by the JCIBPC to assure that materials conform to prescribed specifications. - 2.2.5.7.3 Inspection or Testing Expense: Expense for such inspection or testing shall be borne by the fabric manufacturer or supplier. - 2.2.5.7.4 Certification Required by the JCIBPC: - 2.2.5.7.4.1 Submission of Samples: All manufacturers of polyethylene must submit samples to a private testing laboratory selected by the JCIBPC for certification that materials meet all prescribed specifications. - 2.2.5.7.4.2 Approved List: Upon receipt of testing results, the JCIBPC will publicize throughout the cotton industry a list of approved manufacturers and their trademarks. - 2.2.5.7.4.3 Responsibility for Components and Materials: The fabric manufacturers shall be responsible for insuring that fabrics are manufactured, examined and tested in accordance with approved specifications and standards.
+The bag manufacturers shall be responsible for insuring that specifications for seams, cutting and sizes are met. - 2.2.5.7.4.4 Certification of Fabric Furnished: Fabric manufacturers shall certify to customers that the fabric furnished has been manufactured in a NAFTA country from yarn and resins produced in a NAFTA country for use as cotton bale covers, and meets the material specifications herein, and that the manufacturer is on the JCIBPC's approved list.